Galesburg minor league baseball history: The ballparks

 The pre-20th century Galesburg teams played minor league home games at Willard Field.
-Willard Field was locatd on the campus of Knox College in Galesburg.
+Willard Field was located on the campus of Knox College in Galesburg.
 On April 1, 1907, the Chicago White Sox played an exhibition game against Knox College at Willard Field.

 The 1908 to 1914 era Galesburg teams hosted home minor league games at Illinois Field.
 The ballpark was on Monmouth Boulevard, located near the former Admiral Plant, Galesburg, Illinois.

 Galesburg teams played some games at the baseball facilities on the campus of Lombard College.
 The site today is home to Lombard Junior High School, 1220 East Knox St, Galesburg, Illinois.